Will flight restrictions help as new virus variant emerges?

 By MARIA CHENG and HALELUYA HADERO

-A new coronavirus variant identified in South Africa is leading to a new round of travel restrictions just as many had finally begun to ease.
+A new coronavirus variant identified in southern Africa is leading to a new round of travel restrictions just as many had finally begun to ease.

 The risks of the variant, called omicron, are largely unknown.
 But the World Health Organization has called it a “variant of concern” and governments around the world are not waiting for scientists to better understand the variant to impose flight bans and other travel restrictions.